ingenerator/chef-ingenerator-mysql/README.md

 * create a schema for the application
 * create a non-root user account for the application - by default only with permissions on the app schema
 * if running on vagrant, bind mysql to any interface and allow remote root access so workbench etc work from the host

+### `ingenerator-mysql::app_db_server`
+This is intended to be run on the database server instance for an application (and is included with the standard `ingenerator-mysql::server` recipe above).
+It handles two main tasks:

+* create a schema for the application - named with the project name by default
+* create a restricted-privilege database user for use by general application code - again with the project name by default

+The application database user, by default, can only connect from localhost but you can configure this by setting the `node['project']['services']['db']['connect_anywhere']` attribute to true.
+It has limited permissions which can be customised by setting the appropriate key in `node['project']['services']['db']['privileges'][{mysql permission name}]` to true.

+> *Security Considerations!*
+> Granting granting elevated privileges to a user that runs in the context of a web application is a likely security
+> hole.
+Before activating additional privileges for the application user you should consider whether you can either
+> use a separate database user (for example, for command line admin tasks that run outside the web context) or implement
+> a message queue or similar so that the web process can only trigger a set of whitelisted application use cases which
+> executed by a privileged user in a separate process.

 ### `ingenerator-mysql::dev-db`
 This recipe will: